Happy-silly-cat/home-page.github.io/contents/research-p1-e.md

-Based on the predicted no-effect concentration (NEC) and LC50, the ACR can be calculated.
-This approach can be extended to **<u>different organisms, environmental conditions, and pollutants.</u>**
+Model-derived NECs and LC50 allow for calculating ACRs.
+This approach can be extended across species, environmental conditions, and metal contaminants, providing a more reliable basis for sediment quality guideline development.